bbyars/writings/book-ideas/Software-Platforms.md

 "Jeff Bezos believes that most initiatives take five to seven years to pay dividends for Amazon—but positive changes in customer behavior and team problem solving provide early signs that initiatives are on the right track"
 - https://hbr.org/2018/05/agile-at-scale

+## Product model

+Direct technical integration leads to spaghetti
+Same with extreme coordination
+POs as the "API interface" into teams

 ## Platform as supporting infrastructure

 Netflix "paved road"